THE ESTATE

 Twenty years ago I stumbled upon the 3000 acre Craigengillan Estate, a forgotten fold of British history, hidden between East Ayrshire’s rugged hilltops and screened behind years of neglect.
 The neighbouring village of Dalmellington is a former coal mining community, hard hit by the closure of the mines a generation earlier but with spirit and talent.
 Its life and that of Craigengillan are closely interwoven.

 Today, after two decades of hard work, Craigengillan is an award-winning estate.
 Its 3,000 acres of new native woodland, pasture, wetlands, heaths and lochs are thriving.
 Using methods steeped in centuries of tradition coupled with modern innovation, we administer interests including an organic sheep farm, notable riding stables, idyllic holiday cottages and responsible forestry.
-We are home to the Scottish Dark Sky Observatory and Fort Carrick.

 My underlying vision is to build on the importance of Craigengillan in history and in the present and to enable it to become a model for the future.
 It should be a prestigious and successful undertaking, the outcomes of which will I hope influence beyond our boundaries.
 I hope that as many people and organisations as possible may support the plan and become part of our story, helping us work towards a legacy worth remembering and a present the community can be proud of.